HAS-Tools-Fall2021/Course-Materials/Assignments/Week15_Section3.2_Computing.md

   - Create a run name and use lecondon for your group name
   - set your run time to 5  minutes
   - Create a new file in the folder with your python script (e.g. `run_python.sh`) and copy and paste the resulting bash file lines into that files
-  - Add the following two lines to the bottom of the  script:
+  - Add the following four lines to the bottom of the  script:
   ```
+  module load python/3.8
+  source ~/mypyenv/bin/activate

   cd /path/to/HAS_Tools
   python test.py
   ```
   - Note 1: Replace `/path/to` with the path to your HAS tools directory
   - Note 2: If the job won't submit you might need to change `cputime` to `cput`.
-  - Note 3: There is an example pbs script in the starter code for this week.
-You can also upload that as a starting place.

-7. Submit your job like this: `qsub run_python.sh`
+7. Submit your job like this: `sbatch run_python.sh`

-8. check on the status of your job `qstat -u yournetid` or you can just check on your one job like this: `qstat -u yourjob#`
+8. check on the status of your job.
+You can do this one of two ways:
+- From terminal type:  `squeue -u yournetid` or you can just check on your one job like this: `squeue -u yourjob#`
+- Or from on demand go to `jobs` and `active jobs` to see a list of your jobs that are queued, complete or running.
+NOTE: To see more slurm commands you can refer to the the table [here](https://public.confluence.arizona.edu/display/UAHPC/Running+Jobs+with+SLURM)

 9. Use vi to look at the outputs of your job in the two files that are created `runame.orunnumber` and `runname.erunnumber`